-What happens in the case of dissolution of marriage?
+What happens in the case of dissolution of marriage (also referred to as a divorce)?

-The DB Plan Component of the Hybrid Plan will honor a court order (Division of Benefits Order - DBO) which meets certain criteria.
+The DB Component of the Hybrid Plan will honor a court order (Division of Benefits Order - DBO) which meets certain criteria.

-In the event that you and your spouse have a dissolution of marriage, there are several situations in which the DB Plan Component of the Hybrid Plan includes specific provisions which allow for the payment of benefits under the DB Plan Component of the Hybrid Plan to someone other than you or your designated beneficiary.
+In the event that you and your spouse have a dissolution of marriage (also referred to as a divorce), there are several situations in which the DB Component of the Hybrid Plan includes specific provisions which allow for the payment of benefits under the DB Component of the Hybrid Plan to someone other than you or your designated beneficiary.
 Those provisions are located in the RDD plan document.

-If your marriage is dissolved prior to the receipt of a rollover, lump sum payment, or the beginning of monthly retirement benefits under the DB Plan Component of the Hybrid Plan, the DB Plan Component of the Hybrid Plan will honor a DBO that provides for a portion of the benefit that accrued during the term of the marriage.
+If your marriage is dissolved prior to the receipt of a rollover, lump sum payment, or the beginning of monthly retirement benefits under the DB Component of the Hybrid Plan, the DB Component of the Hybrid Plan will honor a DBO that provides for a portion of the benefit that accrued during the term of the marriage.
 The DBO must be received by the University and approved prior to the lump sum distribution or other commencement of payment.

-If your marriage is dissolved after the commencement of retirement benefits under the DB Plan Component of the Hybrid Plan, the DBO may only apply to future payments received under the DB Plan Component of the Hybrid Plan.
+If your marriage is dissolved after the commencement of retirement benefits under the DB Component of the Hybrid Plan, the DBO may only apply to future payments received under the DB Component of the Hybrid Plan.

-A description explaining your rights and options under a DBO is available at https://umurl.us/retplans.
+A description explaining your rights and options under a DBO is available at umurl.us/retplans.